 Released by Trespass Music in February 2019, "Live in L.A." was recorded at a benefit concert at Kulak's Woodshed in Laurel Canyon for LA Family Housing, an organization supporting the homeless in the greater Los Angeles area.

 Just as Ken was about to embark on a year long tour of Canada and the U.S., COVID-19 struck and changed everything.
 The entire tour was cancelled, but not before completion of his most recent album

 Released by Trespass Music in May 2020, "Ashes in the Morning" continues to enjoy extensive airplay and charting on Folk Radio internationally while garnering critical acclaim along the way.

-Moving back to Ontario with Anna and Louie at the onset of the pandemic, Ken spends much of his time with family, gardening, and working on new musical initiatives, including a series of online performances which he hopes will inspire and help others to overcome the challenges currently facing us all.
+Moving back to Ontario with Anna and Louie at the onset of the pandemic, Ken spent much of his time with family, gardening, and working on new musical initiatives, which resulted in the release of “Anthology, Volume 1” in February 2022 featuring 20 tracks highlighting Ken's 25 year history of recording.

 Once pandemic restrictions were eased, Ken headed out on the road again with a renewed sense of gratitude for the gift of music, performing throughout Canada and the U.S. including an inspiring 10 day sojourn to Nashville.